ericleong/notion-fix-footnotes/README.md

 </ol>
 ```

 The link to `about:blank#fn1` doesn't go to the footnote, and the backreference `about:blank#fnref1` doesn't go to the paragraph block.
+The `2` in the `blockquote` is also not turned into a link.

 This integration goes through the integrated pages and replaces the above *useless* links with *page-specific* links so that you can jump between the block that contains the reference number and the footnote.

 Note that this integration *does not* fix altered blocks that have been moved to another page!
 This functionality may be added in a future version.